e-schultz/ng-summit-redux/README.md

 Simple resturant application,

-* Reducer for a lineup of people waiting to be seated
+* Reducer for Lineup - people waiting to be seated
-* Reducer for seats
+* Reducer for Tables - handles seated people, and their orders
-* + maybe 'kitchen'
+* Reducer for Menu - food items available, and what is in stock

-Idea:
+# General Idea:

 * parties of people can join/leave the line
 * parties get seated at tables
 * tables can take place orders - add/remove items from an order, then have it be submitted
 * UI is derived from the application data structure

 # Data Structure